 Fearing intimacy and avoiding closeness in relationships is the norm for about 17% of adults in Western cultures.
 Fear of intimacy is generally a social phobia and anxiety disorder resulting in difficulty forming close relationships with another person.
-Avoidant behaviours are one symptom of social anxiety that can cause intimacy issues.
+Avoidant behaviours are one symptom of social anxiety that can cause intimacy issues and there are a number of escalating complex conditions such as sex and porn addictions.

 What causes intimacy disorders?